-1. This Section only applies to sectors for which commitments are inscribed in Annex 12-A and the GATS schedules of specific commitments of the European Union and Annexes 12-B, 12-C and 12-D, relating to licencing requirements and procedures, qualification requirements and procedures that affect:

-(a) cross-border trade in services;

-- (b) establishment or operation; or - (c) the supply of a service through the presence of a natural person of a Party in the territory of the other Party of categories of natural persons defined in Article 201.
+- 1. This Section shall apply only to sectors for which commitments are listed in Annex 12-A to this Agreement and the GATS schedules of specific commitments of the European Union and Annexes 12-B, 12-C and 12-D to this Agreement, relating to licencing requirements and procedures, qualification requirements and procedures that affect: - (a) cross-border trade in services; - (b) establishment or operation; or - (c) the supply of a service through the presence of a natural person of a Party in the territory of the other Party of categories of natural persons referred to in Article 201.

-- 2. For the purposes of this Section, - (a) "competent authority" means a central, regional or local government or authority or nongovernmental body in the exercise of powers delegated by central, regional or local governments or authorities, which is entitled to take a decision concerning the authorisation to supply a service, including through establishment or concerning the authorisation to establish an enterprise in order to engage in an economic activity other than a service; - (b) "licencing procedures" means administrative or procedural rules that a person seeking authorisation to carry out the activities referred to in paragraph 1, points (a) to (c), including the amendment or renewal of a licence, must adhere to in order to demonstrate compliance with licencing requirements; - (c) "licencing requirements" means substantive requirements, other than qualification requirements, with which a person must comply in order to obtain, amend or renew authorisation to carry out the activities referred to in paragraph 1, points (a) to (c); - (d) "qualification procedures" means administrative or procedural rules that a natural person must adhere to in order to demonstrate compliance with qualification requirements, for the purpose of obtaining authorisation to supply a service; and - (e) "qualification requirements" means substantive requirements relating to the competence of a natural person to supply a service, and which are required to be demonstrated for the purpose of obtaining authorisation to supply a service.
+- 2. For the purposes of this Section, - (a) "competent authority" means a central, regional or local government or authority or non-governmental body in the exercise of powers delegated by central, regional or local governments or authorities, which is entitled to take a decision concerning the authorisation to supply a service, including through establishment, or concerning the authorisation to establish an enterprise in order to engage in an economic activity other than a service; - (b) "licencing procedures" means administrative or procedural rules that a person seeking authorisation to carry out the activities referred to in points (a) to (c) of paragraph 1, including the amendment or renewal of a licence, with which a person is required to comply in order to demonstrate compliance with licencing requirements; - (c) "licencing requirements" means substantive requirements, other than qualification requirements, with which a person is required to comply in order to obtain, amend or renew authorisation to carry out the activities referred to in points (a) to (c) of paragraph 1; - (d) "qualification procedures" means administrative or procedural rules to which a natural person is required to adhere to in order to demonstrate compliance with qualification requirements, for the purpose of obtaining authorisation to supply a service; and - (e) "qualification requirements" means substantive requirements relating to the competence of a natural person to supply a service, and which are required to be demonstrated for the purpose of obtaining authorisation to supply a service.